 - Accrual basis recognizes revenue when it is earned, i.e., invoiced or billed.

 To illustrate, consider the scenario where a customer purchases an item from your pro shop and puts that amount on their account to be paid later.

-- Using cash basis accounting the revenue is recorded immediately.
+- Using accrual basis accounting the revenue is recorded immediately.

-- Using accrual basis accounting the revenue is not recorded until the payment on account is received.
+- Using cash basis accounting the revenue is not recorded until the payment on account is received.

 Jackrabbit uses cash basis accounting throughout the software.
 With the latest enhancement, you can easily adjust your Paid Fees report to accommodate accrual basis accounting.
 It’s possible this is your accountant’s dream come true!

 One of our most popular revenue reports, Paid Fees, has new Search Criteria.
 In addition to searching by Date Paid, you can also search by Fee Date, i.e., when the fee was posted.
 Using this new search criteria will help you make adjustments in two scenarios: